Antigua Diving: Not the Best - But, Hey, You're Underwater Anyway

 We did our certification in Antigua and weren't very impressed, despite these being our first open water dives.
 Visibility was also poor - averaging about 20 feet.
 We dove at Sandy Island (including the barge there) and Boon's Reef.

-However, I will say that since we were doing our certification dives, they take you to shallower sites that see alot of scuba traffic.
+However, I will say that since we were doing our certification dives they took us to shallower sites that see alot of scuba traffic.
 Other sites are probably somewhat better for Antigua diving.

-We went back and did some more Antigua scuba diving a few years later and, unfortunately, came away with the same impression.
+After our initial trip, we went back to Antigua and did some more scuba diving a few years later.
+Ufortunately, we came away with the same impression.
 Although we did see a nurse shark and a couple of lobsters.

-The south/south eastern sides are reputed to have the more impressive dive sites.
+I had heard that the south/south eastern sides were reputed to have the more impressive dive sites.
 However, many dive operators dive the western/southwestern coasts since those are closest to most of the hotels.

 Topside